jbcodeforce/ML-studies/docs/ml/deep-learning.md

 # Deep learning

-It is a machine learning techniques which uses neural networks.
+It is a machine learning techniques which uses neural networks with more than one layer.

 ## Neural Network